 I think that there is a failure in Dallas to understand the importance of changing the name of streets named after Confederates since antebellum slavery remains too much an abstraction and not enough a horror that happened to real people.
-So I enclose a short account by Rev. Renshaw, pp. 223, from "American Slavery as It Is," by Theodore Weld. "... who to make their slaves careful in picking the tobacco, that is taking the worms off ... would make them eat some of the worms, and others who made them eat every worm they missed in picking."
+So I enclose a short account by Rev. C.S.
+Renshaw, pp. 417, from "American Slavery as It Is," by Theodore Weld.
+"Just before the steamboat put off for the lower country, two negro women were offered for sale, each of them having a young child at the breast.
+The traders bought them, took their babes from their arms, and offered them to the highest bidder; and they were sold for one dollar apiece, whilst the stricken parents were driven on board the boat, and in an hour were on their way to the New Orleans market."
 This account might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.